 There are easier subjects to pick for the topic of your first short film than the UN Declaration on the Rights of Indigenous Peoples.
 This I know.

-It felt great to get something I’d shot and edited myself under my belt.
-However, the experience of making Freedom Drum resulted in something I wasn’t expecting – it opened my eyes for the first time to the larger activist community.
-It also contributed in a substantial way to my interest in First Nations stories happening outside of what was going on in my own backyard.
+It felt great to have something I’d shot and edited myself under my belt.
+However, the experience of making Freedom Drum resulted in something I wasn’t expecting — it opened my eyes for the first time to the larger activist community.
+It also contributed in a substantial way to my interest in Indigenous stories happening outside of what was going on in my own backyard.

 Freedom Drum initially premiered at the 2007 One World Film Festival.
 Ten years later, it returned to the big screen in Ottawa for a special 10th-anniversary screening with Amnesty International Canada on the opening night of the 28th Annual One World Film Festival.